How I can help you

 ‘Each person’s grief is as unique as their fingerprint.
 But what everyone has in common is that no matter how they grieve, they share a need for their grief to be witnessed’.
 David Kessler, Finding Meaning: The Sixth Stage of Grief.

 Life, love, and loss are inextricably interwoven.
 As we go through life, we experience losses and encounter different kinds of griefs.
 Grieving is a process of reconstructing a world of meaning that has been challenged by loss.

 We sadly lose precious loved ones and experience the deep void they leave behind.
 The loss of a loved one is undoubtedly one of the most difficult hardships we will endure in life.
 We can experience loss through an illness, a disability, a traumatic divorce, or an accident.
 As we try to move forward to reconstruct our life, we can become paralysed by grief and unable to function.

 Moving to a new country involves several losses and implies several different kinds of grief.
 There can be loss of belonging to a community, part of our identity, and the proximity of loved ones.
 Often, we grieve the loss of the ideal life we had imagined living in our new country of adoption.

-During this unprecedented period impacted by Covid-19, we are experiencing the loss of normalcy, the fear of economic toll, and the loss of connection.
-Some of us have lost our jobs and are uncertain of what the future holds.
+During this unprecedented period post the Covid-19 pandemic, we are still experiencing the loss of normalcy, the fear of economic toll, and the loss of connection.
+We are uncertain of what the future holds.

 If you are struggling with lingering grief and are unable to find meaning in the wake of a transition, please contact me.
 As a trained therapist, I can accompany you as you navigate the various stages of loss.
 The therapeutic process will consist of meaning-making while you develop a coherent narrative that integrates your loss.